The standard rate in Idaho for sales tax is 6%.

 If you meet all these criteria, as of June 1, 2019, you need to get an Idaho seller’s permission.

-You need to provide information by the company:
+You need to provide information from the company:

 - Information on your expected employee count, first paycheck date, hire date, etc.

-Semiannual and annual (if you a distributor or a wholesaler with only a few sales):
+Semiannual and annual (if you are a distributor or a wholesaler with only a few sales):

 - Filed a return but didn’t submit the tax due: 0.5% of the tax due for each month the tax due is late, to a maximum of 25%.